mmmlab/cogsp-lab-code/README.md

 [ToneDiscrimination](ToneDiscrimination/ToneDiscrimination-README.md) | a simple audio frequency discrimination task that uses the method of constant stimuli.
 [VisualSTM](VisualSTM/VisualSTM-README.md) | implements two visual memory tasks: a change detection and a change discrimination task.
 -----

+### General To Do

+- The code for all exercises has been tested and confirmed to be working (i.e., running without any runtime errors, generates reasonable-looking data files) on Psychopy3 on Windows systems.
+However, we still need to confirm that they also run on MacOS.

+- The Synopsis part of the README files for most experiments was copied directly from the .rtf files included in the original folders.
+In many cases, these synopses are inadequate.
+They should eventually be revised based on the information contained in the lab instructions and in the associated original research articles.
+Also, pedagogical notes directing TA's on when these labs can be used within the semester, with which analyses, etc. should probably be moved to a different "Pedagogical Notes" section, or something similar.